42ity/fty-warranty/README.md

 # fty-warranty

-Agent sending metrics about warranty expiration.
+Agent producing _end-warranty-date_ metrics in the shared memory.

 ## How to build